Allwinner Technology: Free and open-source software support

 Due to the low price of the A10 SoC, the fact that it has a special rescue mode, and the early availability of U-Boot and Linux kernel source (through several device makers), the Allwinner SoCs have been popular among open-source software developers.
 Since at least 2012 the linux-sunxi community has been one of the most active ARM SoC communities, and the slightly older hardware has only very minimal dependence on firmware or blobs.

-Since 2014 Allwinner is also an official member of the Linaro group, a nonprofit engineering consortium aimed at developing open-source software for the ARM architecture.
+Since 2014, Allwinner is also an official member of the Linaro group, a nonprofit engineering consortium aimed at developing open-source software for the ARM architecture.
 However, it has been noted that most of the contributions that Allwinner has made to the Linaro group has been in the form of binary blobs, which is in clear violation of the GNU GPL license that the Linux kernel uses.

-Android 5.0 Lollipop support

-In December 2014, Allwinner released its Android 5.0 SDK for Allwinner A33 quad-core solution.

-Linux controversies

-GPL controversy

 Allwinner has been accused multiple times of violating the GPL license by not providing Linux/Android kernel source code or U-Boot source, and by using LGPL-licensed code within their binary blobs, etc.

-Backdoor controversy

 Allwinner has also been accused of including a backdoor in its published version of the Linux kernel.
 The backdoor allows any installed app to have full root access to the system.
 While this may be a remnant of debugging during the development process, it presents a significant security risk to all devices using the Allwinner provided kernel.